sumandas25/first-reactapp/README.md

 # first-reactapp

-Create your own react app with 'create-react-app' and make sure you already have node v10.0 with compatible npm v6.0 and above for a better experience.
+Create your own react app with 'create-react-app' and make sure you already have node v10.0.0 with compatible npm v6.0.0 and higher for a better experience.
+Once the project is created navigate to it's path directory and import the project folder to any of your favourite editor, here I have used Eclipse JEE for it.
+After the project is setup, do the changes as you want.
+I have given a sample of what I have done.
+For getting started with 'create-react-app', the below lines can be considered for a reference.

 # Getting Started with Create React App